Skip to main content

 Sodium chlorite does have approved uses in some countries as a surface cleaner for areas used for food preparation.

-It can sometimes be described as food grade but this should not be taken to imply that it is safe for consumption.
+It can sometimes be described as food grade but it is not suitable for human consumption.
 It is also frequently marketed as a water purification chemical.

 The aim of both products is to release chlorine dioxide gas, which is sometimes claimed to have a purifying effect when it takes place inside the body.